Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Two other spots I liked for a quick meal was Slice pizza and the Salty Dog Grill on the top deck.
 Both of these were great options for a quick meal when I came back on board after a long day exploring the ports.

-I really like the crispy, Neapolitan style thin crust pizza from Slice, and there was always a different pizza special each day.
+I really enjoyed the crispy, Neapolitan style thin crust pizza from Slice, and there was always a different pizza special each day.
 I liked bringing a couple of slices back to the room for lunch on the balcony.
-The Salty Dog grill was also good for burgers, pulled pork sandwiches, fries or a hot dog.
+The Salty Dog grill was also good for burgers, pulled pork sandwiches, fries, or a hot dog.

 Pizza slices from Slice on the Sky Princess